zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

           containerPort: 443
     EOF

 Verify that the cluster was installed using `kind get clusters`.
-This command will return `kong` if the installation was successful.
+This command returns `kong` if the installation was successful.

 ## Install Dependencies